 CO2 Fuel Combustion/CO2 Emissions

-The country submitted its first NDC in 2016 and updated it in October 2020, with unchanged targets remained, i.e. a reduction of its GHG emissions by 20% in 2030, and up to 25% with international and technology support.
+The country submitted its first NDC in 2016 and updated it in October 2020, leaving targets unchanged, i.e. a 20% reduction in GHG emissions in 2030 and up to 25% with international and technology support.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)